DeViL303/MultiServer3-NautilusFork/README.md

 - Also accepts hyphen separated ranges for bulk generation

 ## Options
+- Generally you dont need to touch this setting, leave it on default (Disabled) for newer Home.
 - Legacy Mode when enabled allows for generation of early type IDs to suit earlier home builds.
-Leave this option disabled for 1.8x

 # Tool 2: Scene ID Decrypter